octoxalis/11tyTips/source/matter/pages/names_guide.md

 Every developer knows that JavaScript is not a static typed language, a useful feature eliminating lots of bugs.
  A language like Typescript has been created as a remedy to that important lack of safety.
 Even for code modules counting less than a few tens of lines, it's easy to forget what kind of type is exactly a variable or constant declared at the begining of the file and then make a mistake when assining a wrong type to a variable.

-{{_G_.SITE_s}} adopts a simple recipe to avoid such mistakes: only adding a mnemonic letter at the end of each identifier to specify the variable or constant type.
+{{A_o.SITE_s}} adopts a simple recipe to avoid such mistakes: only adding a mnemonic letter at the end of each identifier to specify the variable or constant type.
 This simple adjonction has a secondary benefice: it simplifies the identifier derivations.

 Just an example: the JavaScript `String.prototype.split` method returns an array of Strings: